- BPMN Definition

 Message events are used to send and receive messages between two distinct processes.
 Message Events may be used as a mechanism for two processes to communicate.

-The BPMN specification defines the Message Event element using the following description and notation:
+The BPMN specification defines the different types of Message Event elements using the following description and notation:

 |Message Start Event||A Message arrives from a Participant and triggers the start of the Process.|